OpenMaine/maineballot/astro/src/content/posts/2019-11-05-Q2_AltSignature.md

 ---
 title: 'Question 2: Alternative Signatures'
+excerpt: >-
-excerpt: This approved measure allows people with disabilities to sign petitions using alternative signatures.
+  This approved measure allows people with disabilities to sign petitions using alternative signatures.
-election: 2019-11-05
+electionDate: 2019-11-05
 header:
   overlay_image: ../../assets/img/2019_11/alt-signature.jpg
   teaser: ../../assets/img/2019_11/alt-signature.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Rubber stamp
 search: true
-categories:
-  - November 2019 Election
+election: november-2019-election
 tags:
-  - Constitutional Resolution
+  - constitutional-resolution
-  - Accessibility
+  - accessibility
-  - Petitions
+  - petitions
-  - Passed
+  - passed
+yes_vote: >-
-yes_vote: I want to allow people with disabilities to sign petitions using an alternative signature.
+  I want to allow people with disabilities to sign petitions using an alternative signature.
+no_vote: >-
-no_vote: I want to keep the requirement for everyone to use an original signature for petitions.
+  I want to keep the requirement for everyone to use an original signature for petitions.
-last_modified_at: 2019-08-30 T08:06:00-05:00
+lastModifiedDate: 2019-08-30
 ---

 ## Results